vitaminj/aws-iot-device-sdk-js/README.md

 `function(thingName, stat, clientToken, stateObject) {}`

 Emitted when an operation `update|get|delete` completes.
-* `thingName` name of the thing shadow for which the operation has completed
+* `thingName` name of the Thing Shadow for which the operation has completed
 * `stat` status of the operation `accepted|rejected`
 * `clientToken` the operation's clientToken
 * `stateObject` the stateObject returned for the operation